tshepang/blog-movies/content/movies/The Human Centipede 2 (2011).rst

 get a wonderful performance by `Laurence R. Harvey`__ (his first movie).
 Interestingly, this character cannot be blamed for the harms he inflicts on others, given he's mentally disturbed, complete with a rather unhappy toddler-hood.
-It's a pity two of the other characters were just lazily-developed, making them unconvincing:
+It's a pity three of the other characters were just lazily-developed, making them unconvincing:

 * Mommy was a cheap copy of the one in Precious__.
 The story went too